-Figure 2: Scheduling with frame aggregation aggregation.
-For example, in Figure 2, we can see that the first frame consists of packets to users 1, 3..., and n.
-In general, frame aggregation can increase the MAC layer efficiency by not only reducing the transmission time for preamble and frame headers, but also reducing the waiting time during random backoff period for successive frame transmissions [8].
+selected to receive data is called a frame aggregation.
+For example, in Fig. 2, we can see that the first frame consists of packets to users $1, 3, \ldots$, and n.
+In general, frame aggregation can increase the MAC-layer efficiency by not only reducing the transmission time for preamble and frame headers, but also reducing the waiting time during random backoff period for successive frame transmissions [11].
 However, a larger aggregation frame will cause each station to wait for a longer time before its next chance for channel access.
 Furthermore, under error-prone channels, a larger aggregation frame may waste a longer period of channel time and lead to very low MAC efficiency.
 Therefore, there is a tradeoff between throughput and delay for frame aggregation at the MAC layer, and channel conditions should be taken into consideration when designing frame aggregation schemes.
 How to decide the optimal frame size, or even to find a way to adaptively adjust the frame size is out of the scope of this paper.
-For simplicity and put our paper in focus, we assume in the system under our consideration the frame size is variable and up-bounded by a preconfigured constant $F{ m max}$.

-On the other hand, we note that inside each frame cycle packets to different users do not have a relative order since they are actually sent simultaneously, which might be misinterpreted in Figure 2.
+For simplicity and put our paper in focus, we assume in the system under our consideration the frame size is variable and up-bounded by a preconfigured constant F{max} .
+On the other hand, we note that inside each frame cycle packets to different users do not have a relative order since they are actually sent simultaneously, which might be misinterpreted in Fig. 2.
 In detail, this is decided by the MCS in lower PHY layer.
 Therefore, in each frame cycle, we just care about the size of data to send the selected users, not the order of them.
-In simple terms, if selected users data size are denoted by $$\{p{i_1}, p{i_2}, ..., p{i_k}\}$$ , then we have this simple constraint in each frame cycle:
+In simple terms, if selected users data size are denoted by $$\{p{i_1}, p{i_2}, \ldots, p{i_k}\},\$$ then we have this simple constraint in each frame cycle: